Overactive and Underactive Adrenal Glands

 The adrenal glands interact with the hypothalamus and pituitary gland.
 The hypothalamus produces hormones that stimulate the pituitary gland.
 In turn, the pituitary gland produces hormones that stimulate the adrenal glands to produce hormones.

-In general, diseases of the adrenal glands cause the glands to become overactive (producing excess hormones) or underactive (producing not enough hormones).
+In general, diseases of the adrenal glands cause the glands to become overactive or underactive - producing too much or not enough hormone.

 - Polyglandular autoimmune syndrome Type 1 and Type 2